ivangfr/okta-springboot/README.md

 # okta-springboot

-The goal of this project is to create a simple [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) REST API application, called `simple-service`, that uses [`Okta`](https://www.okta.com/) to handle authentication.
+The goal of this project is to create a simple [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) REST API application, called `simple-service`, and secure it with [`Okta`](https://www.okta.com/).

 > **Note:** In the repository [`okta-springboot-react`](https://github.com/ivangfr/okta-springboot-react) you can find a more complex example that involves:
-> - Implementation of a [`ReactJS`](https://reactjs.org/) front-end application and a `Spring Boot` back-end application, both secured by `Okta`
+> - Implementation of a [`ReactJS`](https://reactjs.org/) front-end application and a `Spring Boot` back-end application, both secured by `Okta`;
-> - Enabling and creating `Okta` groups (a.k.a. `ROLES` of the applications)
+> - Enabling and creating `Okta` groups (a.k.a. `ROLES` of the applications).

 ## Application

 - ### simple-service

-  `Spring Boot` Web Java application that exposes two endpoints:
+  `Spring Boot` Web Java application that exposes the following endpoints:
-  - `/api/public`: endpoint that can be access by anyone, it is not secured
-  - `/api/private`: endpoint that can just be accessed by users registered in `Okta`
+  - `GET /public`: it's a not secured endpoint, everybody can access it;
+  - `GET /private`: it's a secured endpoint, only accessible by users that provide a `JWT` access token issued by `Okta`;
+  - `POST /callback/token`: it's a not secured endpoint, used by `Okta` to return user's `JWT` access token;
+  - `GET /actuator/*`: they are not secured endpoint, used to expose operational information about the application.

 ## Prerequisites